Frank Zappa's musical language

 1.6 That evil prince

 During "That evil prince", Harry and Rhonda discuss the scene with the Evil prince in his dungeon, eating raw chitlins (pig intestines).
+The title of this track is very similar to the "The evil prince" from above, but not related to it.
 It contains the first appearance of the melody from the later "Amnerika" track from "Civilization phaze III" (1992).
 Much is done to avoid rhythmical steadiness, which makes transcribing "Amnerika" difficult.
 Here I've limited myself to the opening bars.
 Harry and Rhonda have started their conversation over a pulsing Fsus4 chord.
 The lead melody from "Amnerika" still has to begin.

 That evil prince, bars 1-3 (transcription).

 There are a couple of other appearances of this melody, discussed in the Civilization phaze III section and below at "The white boy troubles".
 In this study a trancribed section from the "Frank Zappa for president" version is included, which is a version with lyrics of the instrumental rendition you can hear here, on that occasion sung by Napoleon Murphy Brock.
-Rhythmically these two version go somewhat differently.
+Rhythmically these two versions go somewhat differently.

 Napoleon Murphy Brock